kgd-al/kgd-al.github.io/src/projects.md

 - Impact of human teacher on interactive Reinforcement Learning
 - CNN and fully discrete agents in [AMaze](/software#amaze)
 - CPPNs encoding for body-brain co-evolution in Evolutionary Robotics
+- Extending CPPNs with cell-types for multimodal I/O